lorcalhost/BTB-manager-telegram/README.md

 ⚠ Make sure the correct `rwx` permissions are set and the program is run with correct privileges.

+## Language Setting
+You can set the language by setting the `lang` variable in `./config/lang.cfg` Check the folder `i18n` for available languages.

+### Adding translations
+Copy the `en.yml` file and rename it to e.g. `it.yml` and translate all the included values.

 ## Setup

 - For a quick Telegram bot setup guide [click here](./docs/telegram-setup.md).